top of page

 Mission

-The Marshall Civic Players, located at the Franke Center in Marshall, Michigan, is a non-profit organization dedicated to the advancement of performing arts by the community, for the community.
+The Marshall Civic Players, located in Marshall, Michigan, is a non-profit organization dedicated to the advancement of performing arts by the community, for the community.

 As an organization we provide a space where community members can learn the inner workings of a production and grow and develop as artists.
 We encourage productions where families can work and act together - an opportunity they may not have anywhere else.